Are They All That They’re Cracked Up To Be?

-3. Order a model egg kit to see how eggs develop without using living eggs.
-The Chicken Lifecycle kit from Modern Teaching Aids is educational and cost effective,
+- Order a model egg kit to see how eggs develop without using living eggs.
+The Chicken Lifecycle kit from Modern Teaching Aids is educational and cost effective.

-5. Watch live videos of rescued farmed animals (including chickens) at
+- Watch live videos of rescued farmed animals

-If your school or facillity is already running a hatching project make sure it is the last one and concentrate on rehoming the little ones you have brought into existence.
+If your school or facility is already running a hatching project make sure it is the last one and concentrate on rehoming the little ones you have brought into existence.
 Remember they are individuals with their own personalities.
-They deserve love, care and vet attention for their entire 8-12 years.
+They deserve love, care and vet attention for their entire 8-12 years of life.

 Please do not send the chicks back to the hatching project company.
 The birds will be exploited and killed no matter what the company claims.